Skip to main content

 When two actors overlap each other you can adjust how the On Collide scripts are invoked, it can be changed on the Collisions settings.

-• First Time - This option makes the On Collide been called only the first time it happens, and it won't be called again until they stop overlapping.
+• First Time - This option causes On Collide to be called only the first time it happens, and it won't be called again until they stop overlapping.

-• Continuous - This option makes the On Collide been called all frames since it happens until there is no overlap.
+• Continuous - This option causes On Collide to be called every frame from when the overlap begins until there is no overlap.

 warning

-Be aware First Time option may behave the same as Continuous option if both actors are solid and you are using the Advance system.
+Be aware First Time option may behave the same as Continuous option if both actors are solid and you are using the Advanced system.

 Due to actors never fully overlapping, they separate and adjust their positions.